cyrilghl/cameleon/README.md

 The one who will have the most case of his colors at the last move win.

 # Run
-Just make sure that you have Java 1.8 or more, and execute Cameleon.jar.
+Just make sure that you have Java 1.8 or more.
-Don't delete any files.
 On Linux : <p> <code> git clone https://github.com/cyrilghl/cameleon.git && cd Cameleon && java -jar cameleon_jar</code></p>
-On Mac and Windows : just double click on Cameleon.jar
+On Mac and Windows : just execute Cameleon.jar